princeton-data-systems/Redbench/README.md

 Sourcecode of the paper *Redbench:  Workload Synthesis From Cloud Traces* The sourcecode for the evaluation sections of *Redbench* can be found here [https://github.com/DataManagementLab/Redbench-Eval](https://github.com/DataManagementLab/Redbench-Eval).

+A pre-print of the paper can be found here: [arxiv](https://arxiv.org/pdf/2511.13059)

 ## Overview
 Redbench is a flexible workload generator for database benchmarking, supporting both query matching and synthetic workload generation.